akshatV21/nestjs-jobs-app/README.md

 - **Payments**: Payments are handled using Stripe integration, allowing secure and convenient payment processing.
 - **NestJS Workspace**: The project is organized as a NestJS workspace, making it easy to manage and scale the application.
 - **Request and Response Caching**: Redis is used for caching, improving the performance and responsiveness of the application.
+- **Target-Locked Endpoints**: Certain endpoints are locked to specific users based on their roles.
+For example, job posting and assignment creation endpoints are only accessible to companies, while application acceptance and denial endpoints, as well as job application endpoints, are available to users.
+The Auth Guard ensures that these endpoints are restricted to the appropriate users.

 ## Prerequisites